 '''

-This setting can be useful if you don't want to store

-intermediate results in the MLMD

-#store_kedro_outputs_as_kfp_artifacts: True

-Strategy used to generate Kubeflow pipeline nodes from Kedro nodes

 Available strategies:

 none (default) - nodes in Kedro pipeline are mapped to separate nodes

 in Kubeflow pipelines.
 This strategy allows to inspect

-#

 a whole processing graph in Kubeflow UI and override

 #

-#

 resources for each node (because they are run in separate pods)

-#

 Although, performance may not be optimal due to potential

+sharing of intermediate datasets through disk.

 #

-sharing of intermediate datasets through disk.

 full - nodes in Kedro pipeline are mapped to one node in Kubeflow pipelines.

-#

 This strategy mitigate potential performance issues with 'none' strategy

 #

 but at the cost of degraded user experience within Kubeflow UI: a graph

-#

 is collapsed to one node.

-#

 #node_merge_strategy: none

 Optional volume specification

 volume:

 Storage class - use null (or no value) to use the default storage

 class deployed on the Kubernetes cluster

 storageclass: # default

 The size of the volume that is created.
 Applicable for some storage

 classes

 size: 1Gi

 Access mode of the volume used to exchange data.
 ReadWriteMany is

 preferred, but it is not supported on some environements (like GKE)

 Default value: ReadWriteOnce

-#access modes: [ReadWriteManv]
+#access_modes: [ReadWriteMany]

 Flag indicating if the data-volume-init step (copying raw data to the

 fresh volume) should be skipped

 skip_init: False

 Allows to specify user executing pipelines within containers

 Default: root user (to avoid issues with volumes in GKE)

 owner: 0

 Flak indicating if volume for inter-node data exchange should be

 kept after the pipeline is deleted

 keep: False

+Optional section allowing adjustment of the tolerations for the nodes

+tolerations:

+default:

+- key: "dedicated"

+operator: "Equal"

+value: "ml-ops"

+effect: "NoSchedule"

+node_a:

+- key: "dedicated"

+operator: "Equal"

+value: "gpu_workload"

+'''

+'''

+effect: "NoSchedule"

+Optional section to allow mounting additional volumes (such as EmptyDir)

+to specific nodes

+extra_volumes:

+tensorflow_step:

+- mount_path: /dev/shm

+volume:

+name: shared_memory

+empty_dir:

+cls: V1EmptyDirVolumeSource

+params:

+medium: Memory

 Optional section allowing adjustment of the resources

 reservations and limits for the nodes

 resources:

 For nodes that require more RAM you can increase the "memory"

 data_import_step:

-'''

-'''

 memory: 2Gi

 Training nodes can utilize more than one CPU if the algoritm

 supports it

 model_training:

 cpu: 8

 memory: 1Gi

 GPU-capable nodes can request 1 GPU slot

 tensorflow_step:

 nvidia.com/gpu: 1

 Default settings for the nodes

 default:

-cpu: 200m
+cpu: 1

-memory: 64Mi
+memory: 1Gi

 Optional section to provide retry policy for the steps

 and default policy for steps with no policy specified

 retry_policy:

 90 retries every 5 minutes

 wait_for_partition_availability:

 num_retries: 90

 backoff_duration: 5m

 backoff_factor: 1

 4 retries after: 1 minute, 2 minutes, 4 minutes, 8 minutes

 default:

 num_retries: 4

 backoff_duration: 60s

 backoff_factor: 2

 '''